How Long Do Tanning Lotions Last?

 If you sound more like the latter, you might be wondering if the tanning lotion sitting in the back of your cupboard is still fine to use.

-Like most beauty products, tanning lotion does expire, so it helps to know the ins and out of how long tanning lotions last, and when they are best used by.
+Like most beauty products, tanning lotion does expire, so it’s helpful to know the shelf life of tanning lotions and when they are best used by.

 Does Tanning Lotion Expire?

-If you look at a tanning lotion bottle, you might notice an expiration date, or at least the recommended time you can use the opened lotion before you should throw it away.
+If you look at a tanning lotion bottle, you might notice an expiration date, or at least the recommended time you can use the opened lotion before it should be thrown away.

-Generally, tanning lotions last for up to a year before they start losing effectiveness.
-The tanning lotion might not expire obviously, but the effectiveness of the lotion will begin to decline.
+Generally, tanning lotions last for up to a year before they begin to lose their effectiveness.
+The tanning lotion might not expire, but its effectiveness will begin to decline.

-How you store the tanning lotion will also determine how long it lasts for.
-It is advised to keep the tanning lotion in a sealed bottle in a cool, dark environment, to help it last a little longer.
+How you store the tanning lotion will also determine its shelf life.
+It is recommended to store the tanning lotion in a sealed bottle in a cool, dark environment to help it last longer.

 Just keep in mind that the tanning lotion you have in the back of your cupboard will not last indefinitely, and you should check for an expiration date on the bottle to know when it should be used by!